keshavab/microservices-infrastructure/roles/calico/README.rst

 Calico can run a public cloud environment that does not allow either L3 peering or L2 connectivity between Calico hosts.
 Calico will then route traffic between the Calico hosts using IP in IP mode.
-At this time, the full node-to-node BGP mesh is supported and configured in CiscoCloud only.
+At this time, the full node-to-node BGP mesh is supported and configured in OpenStack only.
 Other cloud environments are set up with the IP in IP mode.

 Mesos